 Markets for major agricultural commodities are typically analyzed by looking at supply-and-use conditions and the implications for prices.
 Many interactions and relationships exist between and among different commodities.
 For example, corn production and prices affect feed costs in the livestock sector.
 U.S. crop production is concentrated in California and the Midwest, while livestock production is more spread out across the country.

 Source: USDA, Economic Research Service using data from USDA, National Agricultural Statistics Service, 2012 Census of Agriculture.
 Corn and soybean acreage has increased since 1990, while fewer acres are planted with wheat and cotton.

-U.S. planted area: Corn, wheat, soybeans, and upland cotton, 1990-2016

-Farm-level prices for agricultural commodities rose for much of the 2000s, but have declined in recent years...
+U.S. planted area: Corn, wheat, soybeans, and upland cotton, 1990-2016 Farm-level prices for agricultural commodities rose for much of the 2000s, but have declined in recent years ...

-Source: USDA, Economic Research Service using data from USDA, National Agricultural Statistics Service, Agricultural Prices.

-... contributing to declining farm sector cash receipts.
+U.S. prices received by farmers, 1990-2016 Source: USDA, Economic Research Service using data from USDA, National Agricultural Statistics Service, Agricultural Prices. ... contributing to declining farm sector cash receipts.